 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
 We'll use ROE to examine Suntec Real Estate Investment Trust (SGX:T82U), by way of a worked example.

-Over the last twelve months Suntec Real Estate Investment Trust has recorded a ROE of 5.1%.
-That means that for every SGD1 worth of shareholders' equity, it generated SGD0.051 in profit.
+Suntec Real Estate Investment Trust has a ROE of 5.2%, based on the last twelve months.
+That means that for every SGD1 worth of shareholders' equity, it generated SGD0.05 in profit.

 The formula for ROE is:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity